-This is from Mary Karr’s The Liars’ Club.
-What does this example of touch tell us about both characters?
-And, look at Karr’s use of “settling over me” and “weight tilting our mattress.”
-The secret to good writing is in the sensory details.
-Writers can use their senses to show, not tell.
+Isn’t that great?
+That example of sensory writing is from Mary Karr’s The Liars’ Club.
+What do the words tell readers about the characters?
+Also, look at Karr’s use of “settling over me” and “weight tilting our mattress.”

 “Proust’s lime-flower tea and madeleines; Colette’s flowers, which carried her back to childhood gardens and her mother, Sido; Virginia Woolf’s parade of city smells; Joyce’s memory of baby urine and oilcloth, holiness, and sin; Kipling’s rain-damp acacia, which reminded him of home and the complex smells of military life; Dostoyevsky’s ‘Petersburg stench’; Coleridge’s notebooks…”

-Visuals fade, but odor is timeless, isn’t it?
-Hall encourages writers to use specific sensory details, not abstract ones, when describing smells.
+Visuals fade, but smell is timeless, isn’t it?
+Hall encourages writers to use specific (not abstract or vague) sensory details and words when describing smells, scents, odors.

-- Sensory details are used best in conjunction – which is why the examples above contain more than one sense.
+- Sensory details are used best in conjunction.
+The examples above contain more than one sense.

 - Touch and taste are the most specific of the senses, because they’re unique to the individual experiencing them.
 Sound, sight, and smell are available to others nearby.